 Property information includes:

-If your property has a material latent defect, you must disclose that to your real estate professional, and your real estate professional must disclose this information to a potential buyer or the buyer’s representative.
+If your property has a material latent defect, you must disclose that to your real estate licensee, and your real estate licensee must disclose this information to a potential buyer or the buyer’s representative.
 This disclosure does not require your consent.

-If you are not sure if the defect is material or latent, you should discuss this with your real estate representative.
-For more information on material latent defects, click here.
+If you are not sure if the defect is material or latent, talk to your real estate licensee.

-Even after your transaction is done, your industry professional is still required to keep your information confidential.
+Even after your transaction is done, your licensee is still required to keep your information confidential.
 The requirement to keep your information confidential does not have an expiry date.